-6.5.1 GUNGAUSSFLATTOPTH and ASTRAFLATTOPTH Distribution Types are instead now defined as specialized sub-types of the distribution type FLATTOP.
+6.5.1 GUNGAUSSFLATTOPTH and ASTRAFLATTOPTH Distribution Types

+The GUNGAUSSFLATTOPTH and ASTRAFLATTOPTH distribution types are two common types previously implemented to simulate electron beams emitted from photocathodes in an electron photoinjector.
+These are no longer explicitly supported and are instead now defined as specialized sub-types of the distribution type FLATTOP.
 That is, the emitted distributions represented by GUNGAUSSFLATTOPTH and ASTRAFLATTOPTH can now be easily reproduced by using the FLATTOP distribution type and we would encourage use of the new command structure.